 By contrast, Maple, Sycamore, and the Spruce and Cedar top woods, are non-porous and sand smoothly enough that this filling process is not required.
 The shellac can be padded directly onto these non-porous woods when the thin shellac sealer coat is dry.

-LMI Micro-Bead pore filler dries hard within a few minutes, so this water-based paste must be applied to the wood surface in an entirely different manner than the traditional oil-based filler is applied.
+LMI Pore Filler dries hard within a few minutes, so this water-based paste must be applied to the wood surface in an entirely different manner than the traditional oil-based filler is applied.
 The wet, creamy, water-based filler paste is simply squeegeed across the wood surface - and into the pores - with a flexible plastic card or palette knife.
 With this fast drying pore filler an instrument can be pore filled, thoroughly, then re-sealed with shellac and be ready for French polishing within a few hours.

 - Work in small areas - maybe 3” X 3” or 4” X 4” - and closely observe the progress of the pore filling as you thoroughly work that small area.